• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “kotoba” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • kotoba – 言葉 (ことば) : a noun meaning ‘word’ in Japanese.
 This can also work as plural.
 Depending on the context and situation, this can also mean ‘language’ or ‘speech’.
-These two kanji characters literally mean a ‘part of what someone says’.
+These two kanji characters literally mean a ‘part of what someone says’ in Japanese.
 This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 A part of what someone says is often a collection of words, phrases, or languages.

 Hope my explanations are understandable and helpful for Japanese learners.